-Written exams can be in paper or digital format.
-They will consist of questions of theoretical content (including multiple-choice and short answer questions) and practical questions, using images to comment, identify or locate anatomical structures.
+Evaluation will be done by written exam, which can be in paper or digital format.
+It will consist of questions of theoretical content (including multiple-choice and short answer questions) and practical questions, using images to comment, identify or locate anatomical structures.
 The grade for the theoretical questions will be 70%, and the grade for the images will be 30% of the total grade of the exam.